Microsoft Teams in the LMS

 One of these features is Microsoft Teams Meetings, a video conferencing function that is similar to Zoom.
 Meetings can be scheduled and initiated from within the standalone Microsoft Teams app, but you can also create a Microsoft Teams Meeting from within Canvas.
 Creating a Meeting from within Canvas will generate a link that directs users to the Microsoft Teams app; participants can then choose to join the meeting using the desktop version of the app, or the web-based version.

 Tip: Microsoft Teams Meetings is a more simplified video conferencing tool than Zoom, so you might like to use it for one-on-one or small group consultations, rather than for tutorials or other live events that require sophisticated features for managing participants.
-MS Teams Meetings can also be a good back-up for video conferencing if you are experiencing technical difficulties with Zoom.
+Microsoft Teams Meetings can also be a good back-up for video conferencing if you are experiencing technical difficulties with Zoom.

 For more information on using the features within Microsoft Teams Meetings, please refer to Microsoft’s comprehensive set of guides to Meetings and calls.